blahajjessie/13s-wiki/index.md

 I am not posting this to be rude.
 I am posting this because it is a skill that some of you need to learn.
 If you ask helpful or insightful questions, I would be glad to answer them.
 If you try to use course staff to do your work for you, we will get annoyed.

+{: .tip}
+When you include an image when you ask for help, don't just take a picture with your phone, [take a screenshot](https://take-a-screenshot.org)

 ## Installing Your VM

 {: .warning}